unjabulomajola/data-analytics/1. excel/1_Jobs_Salary_Dashboard/README.md

 ## Introduction

-This data jobs salary dashboard was created to help job seekers investigate salaries for their desired jobs and ensure they are being adequately compensated.
+This data jobs salary dashboard was created to help job seekers investigate salaries for their desired jobs and ensure they are being adequately compensated for their desired job title, location and skills.
+It could also be used by Data Analytics recruiters who are trying to better understand what are the current skill trends, salary ranges and other market insights about data roles so they can optimize the recruitment process.

-The data is from kaggle( [here](https://www.kaggle.com/datasets/lukebarousse/data-analyst-job-postings-google-search/data)) .
+The dataset used comes from [kaggle](https://www.kaggle.com/datasets/lukebarousse/data-analyst-job-postings-google-search/data) .
 The data contains detailed information on job titles, salaries, locations, and essential skills that are presented here.

 ### Dashboard File
 📊 [My final dashboard ](salary_dashboard_final.xlsx)